The 50 Worst Ways to Lose Weight

 Drinking Ice Cold Water

 If you prefer ice water over H2O that’s room temperature, that’s totally fine.
 But if you’re only adding ice cubes to your glass to lose weight, your efforts aren’t likely to pay off.
 You may have heard that drinking colder water forces your body to work harder (and subsequently burn calories) to bring the water up to your body’s internal temperature—and that’s 100 percent true.
 But the process only burns eight calories, say experts at The University of Washington.
 And sorry to say, when it comes to losing weight, eight measly calories just isn’t very meaningful.
-These 25 Ways to Cut 250 Calories, however, can help you slash enough calories from your diet to actually notice a difference over time.
+These ways to cut calories, however, can help you slash enough calories from your diet to actually notice a difference over time.

 Sipping Laxative Teas